patsys/traefik-boshrelease/deployment/README.md

 [BOSH-Lite](https://bosh.io/docs/bosh-lite.html).

+### `operations/enable-lets-encrypt.yml`

+This operation file enables the automatic provisioning of Let's Encrypt TLS certificates.
+The HTTP-01 challenge is used.

 ### `operations/disable-default-tls-certificate.yml`

 When the default kind-of-self-signed TLS certificate doesn't suit your needs, then use this operation file to remove it.

-### `operations/enable-lets-encrypt.yml`

-This operation file enables the automatic provisioning of Let's Encrypt TLS certificates.
+This should not be enable when using the `enable-lets-encrypt.yml` ops file.

 ### `operations/enable-web-backend.yml`